 If you’re like me and experience heartburn during pregnancy, know that I feel your pain!
 I’d never had it in my life and I was so unprepared for how unappealing it made so many foods.
 I learned that not only are foods I expected to be acidic, there are many I didn’t realize would be.
 Here’s what I tried to avoid to help keep heartburn at bay:

-TIP: Talk to your doctor about heartburn relief for medication options that are safe for pregnancy.
+TIP: Talk to your doctor about heartburn relief for medication options that are safe for pregnancy as needed.

 Healthy Pregnancy Snacks with Lower Heartburn Risk